xiix0/scam/README.md

-Q:	How do you stop an elephant from charging?
+Q:	What's the difference between an Irish wedding and an Irish wake?
-A:	Take away his credit cards.
+A:	One less drunk.